 Membership is free and open to everyone!
 The Friends are the community organisation that ensures the Recreation Ground is kept in good condition, properly maintained and qualifies for a Green Flag award every year!
 The Friends co-ordinate with Cheshire East Council officers to manage the Recreation Ground.
 Occasional meetings.
 Please call the contact number to be included in the notification list.

-Following the success of the Bollington Festival 2009 Scibar the science group developed it into a continuing group and arranged for their meetings to be held at the Vale Inn on the second Monday of each month.
+Following the success of the Bollington Festival 2009 SciBar the science group developed it into a continuing group and arranged for their meetings to be held at the Vale Inn on the second Monday of each month (but not August).

 This group puts together the wonderful well dressing boards that we see placed around the town each summer.
 They also organise the well dressing ceremony performed at the Greg Fountain, Bollington Cross in July to open the well dressing week.
 If you would like to take part in the preparatory activities do please get in touch with either of the two contacts listed above at any time of year.